nmathewson/libottery/README.md

 How to build it
 ---------------

+    ./autogen.sh
+    ./configure
     make
     make check

-If that doesn't work, use GNU make.
-If that doesn't work, edit the makefile.
 If that doesn't work, debug the program.

-Yes, I know how to use autotools, but I'm trying to see how far I can get on gmake alone.
-I want this library to be easy to embed in other code, so I'm trying to minimize the complexity of the build system.
+Yes, I know autotools is a pain, but I've outgrown what I'm happy doing in gmake alone.
+I welcome ports to other build tools, but only if they get the full functionality of the current build system.

 I've tested with clang and gcc, on Linux and OSX.
 I've done most of the testing on Intel x86_64 chips, and a little bit on ARM.
 I will try